-His interests are enabling ICT systems, coarsely ranging across cloud computing infrastructures and platforms, cloud-native applications, as well as cloud-robotics and network function virtualization as specific application domains.
+His interests are enabling ICT systems, ranging from operating systems (Linux/Unix), cloud computing infrastructures and platforms to cloud-native applications, as well as cloud-robotics.

 At ZHAW he founded and headed the Research Area Service Engineering, hosting the InIT Cloud Computing Laboratory (ICCLab) and Service Prototyping Lab (SPLab).